kenny-kelley/fedora-config/README.md

-# Fedora setup notes for desktop PC
+# How to set up Fedora Linux
-These are notes taken while setting up my desktop's install of Fedora Linux 36 (Workstation Edition).
+These are notes taken while setting up my desktop's install of Fedora Linux 37 (Workstation Edition).

 ## Initial setup
 After getting signed in, be sure to update any packages via `dnf`: